-- We take appropriate steps to ensure the security of our information systems, including: - o Virus protection being updated regularly. - o Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found at: - acceptable use policies that contain other information
+- Protecting all devices on every network with a properly configured boundary or software firewall - Keeping an up-to-date list of every device that is able to access the network and ensuring their security features are enabled, correctly configured and up to date - Ensuring that accounts only have the access that they require to perform their role and should be authenticated to access data and services - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - $\circ$ $\;$ The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found at: - acceptable use policies that contain other information

-8.5.1 Password policy
+8.5.1 Password Policy

-• All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private.

-- All learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - o Change their passwords every term - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private.
+They also use 2FA. - From KS2 all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - $\circ~$ Use a separate password for your work and personal accounts. - Change their passwords every term - Always keep their password private; users must not share it with others or leave it where others can find it. - $\circ$ $\;$ Not to login as another user at any time.